YUKON MEETING AND INCENTIVES

 "Dawson is tailor-made for incentives," says Anderson.
 "It's straight out of the Old West with bat-wing doors, wooden boardwalks, dusty streets and gold rush-era buildings.
 People walk everywhere, because it's small."

 Latitude brings groups to Dawson's National Historic Sites.
 At Robert Service's log cabin, they listen to an actor recite the poet's work.
-"In June 2006, we brought a Home Hardware group to the beautiful Victorian Commissioner's Residence for dinner.
+"We brought a Home Hardware group to the beautiful Victorian Commissioner's Residence for dinner.
 It has a wrap-around veranda and English gardens.

 "We dress participants in period costume and bring them to the Palace Grand, a miniature Paris Opera House, for a tour and/or performance."
 Built in 1899, it holds 140 for buffet dining in the lobby (summer only).

-Diamond Tooth Gerties is Canada's oldest legal casino.
-Open mid-May to mid-September, it's the only casino that allows gambling, alcohol and entertainment in the same room.
+Diamond Tooth Gerties, open mid-May to mid-September, is the only casino that allows gambling, alcohol and entertainment in the same room.
 Can-can dancers and performers customize shows for groups.
 There's space for catered banquets for 250.

-The 18-room Aurora Inn offers catering and year-round accommodations.
-Newly renovated Westmark Inn has 177 rooms, open May to September.
+Aurora Inn offers catering and year-round accommodations in 18-rooms.
+Westmark Inn has 177 rooms, open May to September.

 "Bombay Peggy's [seven rooms] is great for small groups," says Anderson.
 "The 100-year-old building was Yukon's last operating brothel.
 It closed in 1963.
 It's now a beautifully decorated Victorian inn with feather beds, claw foot tubs and opulent tapestries."

-"We custom-label our Yukon Gold, Lead Dog Ale and other products for corporate groups," says Mark Beese, director sales and marketing at the Yukon Brewing Company.
-"We also do brewery tours and off-site samplings."
+Yukon Brewing will custom-label Yukon Gold, Lead Dog Ale and other products for corporate groups.
+The company also offers brewery tours and off-site samplings.

 Aroma Borealis, The Body Shop of the Yukon, sells aromatherapy and herbal products like Arctic rose petal hand cream and Arctic wildflower tea.
 CEO Bev Gray brings up to 20 people on medicinal herb walks, followed by a herbal meal.